On This Day in History: September 11

 - Gerald Templer, English field marshal and politician, British High Commissioner in Malaya (d.
 1979)

-- Vinoba Bhave, Indian philosopher and Gandian, Bharat Ratna Awardee (d.
+- Vinoba Bhave, Indian philosopher and Gandhian, Bharat Ratna Awardee (d.
 1982)

-- Douglas Hawkes, English-Greek race car driver and engineer (d.
+- Douglas Hawkes, English-Greek racing driver and engineer (d.
 1974)

 - William Thomas Walsh, American historian, author, and educator (d.
 1949)

 - D. H. Lawrence, English novelist, poet, playwright, and critic (d.
 1930)

 - Herbert Stothart, American composer and conductor (d.
 1949)

 - Sudhamoy Pramanick, Indian activist and politician (d.
 1974)